For a limited time only:

 Some award wining Gruner Veltliner

-At the 2023 Australian Alternative Varietal Wine Show (AAVWS) twenty 2 Gruner Veltliner wines were judged.
-Three gold, two silver and eleven bronze medals were awarded.
-Billy Button, K1 by Geoff Hardy and Longview Vineyard were the gold medal winners.
+At the 2024 Australian Alternative Varietal Wine Show (AAVWS) 17 Gruner Veltliner wines were judged.
+One gold, two silver and five bronze medals were awarded.
+Hahndorf Hill got the gold for their 2024 Gru.

 Hand harvested Gruner Veltliner on its way to the winery.
 Image courtesy Hahndorf Hill WineryHand harvested Gruner Veltliner on its way to the winery.
 Image courtesy Hahndorf Hill Winery